Multiple target tracking based on sets of trajectories: Sets of trajectories

 The information contained in $\mathbf{X}$ is also found in a sequence of sets of labelled targets \cite{Vo14}, as illustrated in Figure \ref{fig:Illustration_set_trajectories}(bottom).
-For example, squares, crosses and circles can represent the target states with labels $l_{1}$, $l_{2}$ and $l_{3}$, respectively.
-However, labels are arbitrary, as they do not represent any physical, meaningful quantity so we can make any other association, for example, squares-$l_{2}$, crosses-$l_{1}$ and circles-$l_{3}$ to represent the same physical reality. $\oblong$ \end{example}
+For example, squares, crosses and circles can represent the target states with assigned labels $l_{1}$, $l_{2}$ and $l_{3}$, respectively.
+However, the assignment of labels to targets is arbitrary, as labels do not represent any physical, meaningful quantity, so we can make any other association (or assign completely different labels).
+For example, we can instead consider that squares represent target states with label $l_{2}$, crosses represent target states with label $l_{3}$ and circles represent target states with label $l_{1}$ and we still represent the same physical reality.
+In other words, with sets of trajectories, the mathematical representation of the multiple trajectories is unique, but, with sequence of sets of labelled targets, there are infinite representations, as the labelling of the targets is arbitrary.
+The advantages of removing these arbitrary labels are discussed in the next section. $\oblong$ \end{example}